Microneedling vs Sculptra: A Comparison for Collagen Stimulation – Which is More Effective?

 In my work at Cosmed Laser Center in Brooklyn, I’ve seen both treatments create incredible transformations.
 They both harness your body’s amazing ability to produce collagen, giving you a more youthful and refreshed appearance.

 Microneedling is your go-to for perfecting the canvas of your skin, smoothing out texture, and minimizing things like fine lines and acne scars.
-If you’re looking for deep, structural volume that combats sagging and lasts for years, Sculptra is truly in a league of its own.

 My best advice is to have a conversation with a professional you trust.
 As an experienced physician, I can help create a personalized plan that addresses your skin’s specific needs.
 Together, we can choose the right path to help your skin look its absolute best.